As I see it, we’re not completely doomed ….. yet!

 My Writing

 This may be the shortest part of the "About Tony Berru" section, haha.
-It is the least official part of my skill set, it IS the one that's the most exciting and hopeful for me to chase after.
-I have been waiting for the right timing, and the pandemic provided the impetus
+It is the least official part of my skill set, but it is the one that's the most exciting and hopeful for me to chase after.
+I have been waiting for the right timing, and the pandemic provided the impetus.

 My Photography

-My son's developing baseball skills led to a college scholarship out of state, and I ended up driving across the country a few times a year.
+My son's developing baseball skills led to a college scholarship out of state, and I ended up driving across the country many times a year.
 There wasn't a single road trip that didn't also come with images of great faces or cool landscapes, and ultimately some pretty fun stories.

-Since those early days of sports shooting, I found that my style of photojournalistic shooting also worked well in the street event experience.
+Since those early days of sports shooting, I have found that my photojournalistic style also works well in street event coverage.
 I have always believed that people were far more attractive and expressive when photographed candidly.

 Candid Moments are Golden